Code-Institute-Submissions/boshea5--Time-Talks-Code-Institute-Project-1-HTML-CSS/README.md

 ### Content

 * The font came from [Google Fonts](https://fonts.google.com/).
-* The form validation idea came from (find this site)
+* The form code was based on a "floating contact form css" by Shante Austin https://codepen.io/shantedenise/pen/GYyxWV and uses https://formsubmit.co/bernardo.oshea@gmail.com by https://formsubmit.co/
 * [Mockflow](https://www.mockflow) was used to create the wireframes.
-* The Footer for the Social Media links was copied from "The Love Running" Project on The Code Institute LMS
+* Code for The Footer for the Social Media links was used from "The Love Running" Project on The Code Institute LMS
 * The written content for "In association with" section was taken from the partners respected websites
 * The color scheme template card was cited from http://colormind.io/ and https://www.rolex.com/watches/cosmograph-daytona/m116506-0001.html

 ### Media
 * The photos are from istock and store websites